On this page:

 Full-time CF experience is considered 35 hours per week for 36 weeks, for a total of 1,260 hours.
 Working more than 35 hours per week will not shorten the length of the CF experience; however, working fewer than 35 hours per week will extend the number of weeks required to reach 1,260 hours.
 Part-time experiences must be a minimum of 5 hours per week in order to be counted toward the total 1,260 hours.
 The CF cannot begin until conferral of master's degree and appropriate state licensure.

 Travel, lunch, vacations/holidays, leaves of absence, and other forms of paid or unpaid time off cannot be counted in your number of hours worked per week.

-Eighty percent of the Clinical Fellow’s work week must be spent in direct clinical contact related to the management of disorders that fit within the ASHA Scope of Practice in Speech-Language Pathology.
+A minimum of 80% of the CF experience must be spent in direct clinical contact related to the management of disorders that fit within the ASHA Scope of Practice in Speech-Language Pathology.
 Examples of direct clinical contact include the following:

 As a Clinical Fellow, you are required to complete your CF experience within 4 years (48 months) or less from the date your CF began.
 If you have multiple CF mentors and/or segments, all CF experiences/segments related to your certification application must be completed within 48 months of the date of your first CF experience/segment.